Last updated on

 - Fridge: Store leftovers in an airtight container in the fridge.
 It will remain fresh for about 3-4 days.
 Reheat Chili Mac on the stovetop or in the microwave, without the cheese.
 You can combine the chili and pasta, but I recommend reserving the cheese for adding after you reheat.

 - Freezer: I recommend freezing the chili mixture by itself (without the pasta or cheese) after cooling, in an airtight container for 1-2 months.
 Defrost overnight and then reheat in a saucepan.
 When you are ready to eat, boil fresh pasta and top with the chili and toppings.

 Chili Mac is a rich and hearty meal in itself with all the pasta, meat and beans.
-I usually serve up a simple green salad because it doesn’t need much else.
+I usually serve up a simple green salad, like my copycat Olive Garden Salad, because it doesn’t need much else.
 You could add some garlic bread if you want to stretch this meal out to feed a few more guests.
 Make sure to have plenty of toppings available, like sliced green onions, sour cream or more cheese.

 Looking for more chili recipes?

 - Healthy Turkey Chili